woprd/ctfs/csa/csc2024/townpulse/README.md

 ### Step 2: Priv Esc

-See what groups she's in
+See what groups Joan's in

 ```bash
 groups